 Multimeter Working Principle

-A multimeter is the most commonly used instrument by technicians and engineers in the laboratory, as well as other repair works.
+An analog multimeter is the most commonly used instrument by technicians and engineers in the laboratory, as well as other repair works.
 As it is clear from the name of this instrument, it can make many (multi) measurements with reasonable accuracies such as AC and DC voltages, currents, and resistances.
-In this article, I am discussing the Multimeter Working Principle.

-Since it is a milliammeter, voltmeter and ohmmeter combined, so it is also called AVO meter.
+Since it is a milliammeter, voltmeter, and ohmmeter combined, it is also called an AVO meter.
 It has various ranges of voltage, resistance, and current.

 Multimeter Working Principle

-A multimeter is a permanent magnet moving coil galvanometer.
-There is an iron cored coil pivoted on two jeweled bearings.
+Basically, it is a permanent magnet-moving coil galvanometer.
+There is an iron-cored coil pivoted on two jeweled bearings.
 The coil is wound on an aluminum former or bobbin.
 And this coil is free to rotate in the field of a permanent magnet.
 An aluminum pointer is attached to the coil and bobbin assembly and moves on a graduated scale.

 There are two spiral springs attached to the coil assembly at the top and bottom, which provide a path for the flow of current and controlling torque.